Mass racial violence in the United States: Lynching era and race riots (1878–1939)

 The Chicago race riot of 1919 grew out of tensions which existed on the Southside, where Irish Americans and Black residents were crowded into substandard housing and competed with each other for jobs at the stockyards.
 The Irish Americans had lived in the city for a longer period of time, and they also organized themselves around athletic and political clubs.
 Violence broke out across the city in late July.
 White mobs, many of which were organized around Irish athletic clubs, pulled Black people off trolley cars, attacked Black businesses, and beat victims.
 City officials closed the street car system, but the rioting continued.
 A total of 23 Black people and 15 White people were killed.

 The 1921 Tulsa race massacre took place in Greenwood, which was a prosperous Black neighborhood in Tulsa, Oklahoma, home to around 10,000 Black residents and frequently called America's Black Wall Street.
 The race riot was precipitated by 19-year-old Dick Rowland, a shoeshine accused of attacking 17-year-old White elevator operator Sarah Page at a department store, being arrested on May 31, 1921.
-On June 1, a confrontation between Black and White groups outside the courthouse led to a shootout which killed 10 Whites and 2 Blacks.
+On June 1, a confrontation between Black and White groups outside the courthouse led to a shootout which killed 10 Whites and 2 Black people.
 The Black group then retreated back to the Greenwood District.
 Subsequently, a White mob attacked Black businesses, homes, and residents in the Greenwood District.
 The attack left over 35 city blocks burned, over 800 people injured, and between 100 and 300 people were killed.
 Over 6,000 Black residents were also arrested by the Oklahoma National Guard, and taken to several internment centers.